-Dr. Ross thanked Frank Dill, president of the East Kildonan Club who acted as survey chairman, and the many members and other volunteers who conducted the house-to-house registration, sent out appointment cards and halmed at the testing attitude was also held by the inhabitants of the sleepy Indian reservations on the southwestern border of Lake Winnipeg.
-To the people of Fisher River Agency tuberculosis was not a disease to give much thought to - that is until a few months ago when everyone began to wonder fearfully if he had it, too.
+Dr. Ross thanked Frank Dill, president of the East Kildonan Club who acted as survey chairman, and the many members and other volunteers who conducted the house-to-house registration, sent out appointment cards and helped at the testing sites.